Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 1 Juli 2025 22.30.15 UTC
+- WIB: Selasa, 1 Juli 2025 23.35.42 UTC
-- WITA: Selasa, 1 Juli 2025 23.30.15 UTC
+- WITA: Rabu, 2 Juli 2025 00.35.42 UTC
-- WIT: Rabu, 2 Juli 2025 00.30.15 UTC
+- WIT: Rabu, 2 Juli 2025 01.35.42 UTC

 Kutipan Inspiratif:
-"When WORDS fail, eyes speak.When eyes fail,?HEART? speaks.
-When HEART fails, nothing speaks they put cotton in the nose"
+"Love is not only made for lovers.
+It is also made 4 true friends.
+A true friend can love more than a lover."

-Kategori: funny
+Kategori: friendship